jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_gettingstarted.rst

 Getting Started
 ###############

+.. admonition:: Info

+    This section is aimed at users with no previous EnMAP-Box experience.
+You will get a brief introduction into the main functionalities, i.e. you will
+        * Load some testdata
+        * Get to know the GUI (especially using multiple map views)
+        * View and extract spectral profiles from a hyperspectral image
+        * Use a Processing Algorithm

 Launching the EnMAP-Box
 #######################

-Once you successfully :ref:`installed <usr_installation>` the EnMAP-Box, you can access the plugin via the |enmapicon|
-in the QGIS Toolbar.
+Once you successfully :ref:`installed <usr_installation>` the EnMAP-Box, you can access the plugin via the |enmapicon| icon in the QGIS Toolbar.
 Furthermore, the EnMAP-Box :ref:`Processing Algorithms` should also appear in the QGIS Processing Toolbox.

 .. figure:: ../img/ebx_firstopen.png

     The Graphical User Interface (GUI) of the EnMAP-Box on first open

 .. |enmapicon| image:: ../../../enmapbox/gui/ui/icons/enmapbox.svg
     :width: 30px